-Subpart F - Audit Requirements (§§.500-.521) set forth the uniform requirements for audits of federal financial assistance provided to state and local governments and is effective based upon the entity fiscal year and not the date of the award.
-Uniform Guidance audit requirements are effective for audits of fiscal years beginning on or after December 26, 2014.
+Subpart F - Audit Requirements (§§.500-.521) set forth the uniform requirements for audits of federal financial assistance provided to state and local governments.

-A non-Federal entity that expends \$750,000 or more during the non-Federal entity's fiscal year in Federal awards must have a single or program-specific audit conducted for that year in accordance with the provisions of this part.
+A non-Federal entity that expends \$750,000 or more during the non-Federal entity's fiscal year in Federal awards must have a single or program-specific audit conducted for that year.
+With the revisions to the Uniform Guidance, the audit threshold will increase to \$1 million for fiscal years beginning on or after October 1, 2024.
+For example, the new threshold will apply to calendar-year governments in fiscal reporting year 2025.